What is Specified Skilled Worker System? I'll explain it in an easy-to-understand way

 This is because Specified Skills system is designed to allow people to work in Japan.

-The purpose of technical training is to have trainees "return to their home countries and spread the knowledge they have gained in Japan," so they cannot stay in Japan for long.
+The purpose of Technical Intern Training is to "return to your home country and spread what you have studied in Japan", so you cannot live in Japan for a long time.

 What are the types of Specified Skills" Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)"?